AlturaSolutions helps businesses grow by turning words into sales. This article, published for client DayMark Safety Systems, is an example.

 There’s a lot more to food labels than most of us realize.
 According to the Gale Encyclopedia of Diets: A Guide to Health and Nutrition, a food label tells consumers about the ingredients and nutritional composition of the food they select.

 Labels have been on food items since the early 1900s, but in 1924, the Supreme Court put some teeth into food labels, indicating how transparent — or not — these labels had to be at the time.
-The court ruled that labels could not be misleading or deceiving to consumers.
+The court ruled that labels could not be misleading or deceivingto consumers.

 In the United States, the food-labeling industry is regulated by two large federal bodies: the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).
 The USDA oversees the proper placement of labels on meat, poultry and egg products, while the FDA primarily is focused on foods such as seafood, bioengineered food products and the dietary supplements posted on food labels.

 However, these are not the only federal departments involved in food labeling.
 The Federal Bureau of Alcohol, Tobacco, Firearms and Explosives regulates alcohol beverages, and the U.S. Customs Service requires specific information be placed on the labels of imported food items.
+These regulations are always being updated and in most cases, especially when it comes to imported food, the requirements are being increased.

 Although the goal of all of these organizations always has been to protect the health and well-being of consumers, for food processors and operators, keeping up with these government agencies and their regulations can be complicated.